-In a new study from the Technion, researchers developed a novel approach to treating type 2 diabetes is being developed.
+In a new study from the Technion, researchers developed a novel approach to treating type 2 diabetes.

 Its long-term complications include heart disease, strokes, damage to the retina that can result in blindness, kidney failure, and poor blood flow in the limbs that may lead to amputations.